The EPA steps in to take over the East Palestine train derailment cleanup

 If Norfolk Southern fails to act, Regan said, the EPA can do the work itself and recoup triple the cost of any remediation efforts.

+In statement to NPR on Tuesday, Norfolk Southern said it has already been paying for the cleanup in East Palestine and would continue to do so.

+"We recognize that we have a responsibility, and we have committed to doing what's right for the residents of East Palestine," the railroad said.
+"We are committed to thoroughly and safely cleaning the site, and we are reimbursing residents for the disruption this has caused in their lives."

-Norfolk Southern said Monday that it is working to excavate contaminated soil and water from the site.
-The company said it has so far paid out $3.4 million in financial assistance to families impacted by the accident.
+The company has committed more than $6 million to date in East Palestine, it said, including $3.8 million in direct financial assistance to families impacted by the accident.

+Norfolk Southern also vowed to work with regulators and elected officials to improve railroad safety in light of the crash.

-The derailment took place about a mile from the Ohio-Pennsylvania border and has caused concerns in both states about contamination.
-Pennsylvania Gov. Josh Shapiro praised the EPA for taking charge of the cleanup.
+Pennsylvania Gov. Josh Shapiro praised the EPA for taking charge of the cleanup from the crash, which took place less than a mile from the Ohio-Pennsylvania border.

 "It is my view that Norfolk Southern wasn't going to do this out of the goodness of their own heart.
 There's not a lot of goodness in there," Shapiro said.
 "They needed to be compelled to act."